TanStack/query/README.md

 ## The Challenge

-Tools for managing async data and client stores/caches are plentiful these days, but most of these tools:
+Tools for managing "global state" are plentiful these days, but most of these tools:

+- Mistake **server cache state** for **global state**
+- Force you to manage async data in a synchronous way
 - Duplicate unnecessary network operations
-- Force normalized or object/id-based caching strategies on your data
+- Use naive or over-engineered caching strategies
-- Do not automatically manage stale-ness or caching
-- Do not offer robust API's around mutation events, invalidation or query management
+- Are too basic to handle large-scale apps or
-- Are built for highly-opinionated systems like Redux, GraphQL, [insert proprietary tools], etc.
+- Are too complex or built for highly-opinionated systems like Redux, GraphQL, [insert proprietary tools], etc.
+- Do not provide tools for server mutations
+- Either do not provide easy access to the cache or do, but expose overpowered foot-gun APIs to the developer

 ## The Solution

-React Query exports a set of hooks that attempt to address these issues.
+React Query exports a set of hooks that address these issues.
 Out of the box, React Query:

+- Separates your **server cache state** from your \*\*global state
+- Provides async aware APIs for reading and updating server state/cache
-- Flexibly dedupes simultaneous requests to assets
+- Dedupes both async and sync requests to async resources
-- Automatically caches data
+- Automatically caches data, invalidates and refetches stale data, and manages garbage collection of unused data
+- Scales easily as your application grows
+- Is based solely on Promises, making it highly unopinionated and interoperable with any data fetching strategy including REST, GraphQL, and even streaming-based APIs
+- Provides an integrated promise-based mutation API
-- Automatically invalidates stale cache data
+- Opt-in Manual or Advance cache management
-- Optimistically updates stale requests in the background
-- Automatically manages garbage collection
-- Supports automatic retries and exponential or custom back-off delays
-- Provides both declarative and imperative API's for:
-  - Mutations and automatic query syncing
-  - Query Refetching
-  - Atomic and Optimistic query manipulation

 </details>